Who Are We?

 Why Do We Exist?

 Today, CommunityWise is a unique, centrally-located hub for nonprofit, charitable, and grassroots organizations in Calgary.
-We provide inclusive, affordable, and collaborative office and meeting spaces and other shared backbone infrastructure (internet, mailboxes, office and event equipment, kitchen access), as well as capacity-building programming, to over 90 member organizations, most of whom have small budgets or lack access to market rate office space.
+We provide inclusive, affordable, and collaborative office and meeting spaces and other shared backbone infrastructure (internet, mailboxes, office and event equipment, kitchen access), as well as capacity-building programming, to over 85 member organizations, most of whom have small budgets or lack access to market rate office space.
 Among the diverse focus areas our members work in and represent, our priority areas include: ethnocultural, racialized, and Indigenous community groups; 2LGBTQ+ groups; addictions and recovery groups; and arts groups.

 [i]Toronto Arts Council, Equity Priority Groups, retrieved September 25, 2018. https://torontoartscouncil.org/reports-and-resources/toronto-arts-council-equity-framework/equity-priority-groups